laminlabs/lamindb/README.md

 ln.finish()  # mark the run as finished
 ```

-Running this snippet as a script (`python create-fasta.py`) produces the following data lineage.
+Running this snippet as a script (`python create-fasta.py`) produces the following data lineage:

 ```python
 artifact = ln.Artifact.get(key="sample.fasta")  # get artifact by key